 - O The two faces ADHE and ABCD are perpendicular. - O The two faces ADHE and EFGH are parallel. - O The two edges AB and AD are parallel. - O The two edges HG and EF are perpendicular.

 7. Paul drew the following quadrilaterals.

-Which quadrilateral has two perpendicular sides?
+Which quadrilateral has two sides that are perpendicular?

 - O A

 - ОВ

-- О С
+- O C

 - O D

 - 8. Which figure is not a polygon?